Hinterkaifeck murders: Prelude

 Six victims of murder.
 From left to right: Andreas Gruber, Cäzilia Gruber, Viktoria Gabriel, Cäzilia Gabriel, Josef Gabriel and Maria Baumgartner.

 In the months prior to the killings, strange occurrences were reported in and around Hinterkaifeck.
 Kreszenz Rieger, the Gruber family's original maid, had quit about six months before the murders; it has been widely claimed that Rieger's reason for leaving was that she had heard strange noises in the attic, believing the house to be haunted.
 In March 1922, Andreas found a strange newspaper from Munich on the property that he could not remember purchasing, initially believing that the postman had lost the paper.
 This was not the case, however, as no one in the vicinity subscribed to the newspaper.

 Just days before the murders, Andreas told neighbours he had discovered tracks in the fresh snow that led from the forest to a door with a broken lock that led to the farm's machine room.
 That same night, the Gruber family heard footsteps coming from the attic, but Andreas found no one upon conducting a search.
 Although he told several people about these alleged observations, he refused offers of help, and the incidents went unreported to police.
-According to a school friend of Viktoria's daughter Cäzilia Gabriel, the young girl reported that her mother had fled the farmstead the night before the murders after a violent row with Andreas, and only hours later had been found in the forest.
+According to a school friend of Viktoria's daughter Cäzilia Gabriel, the young girl reported that her mother had fled the farmstead the night before the murders after a violent argument with Andreas, and only hours later had been found in the forest.

 31 March to 1 April 1922

 On the afternoon of Friday 31 March 1922, the new maid, Maria Baumgartner, arrived at the farmstead.
 Maria's sister had escorted her there and left the farm after a short stay.
 She was most likely the last person to see the inhabitants alive.
 Maria had only worked at Hinterkaifeck for one day before the murders.
 Late that evening, Viktoria, her seven-year-old daughter Cäzilia Gabriel and her parents were lured to the barn through the stable, where they were murdered one after the other.
 The perpetrator(s) used a mattock belonging to the family and killed them with blows to the head.
-The perpetrator(s) then moved into the living quarters, where—with the same murder weapon—they killed Josef, sleeping in his bassinet, and Maria in her bedchamber.
+The perpetrator(s) then moved into the living quarters, where they used the same weapon to kill Josef—who was sleeping in his bassinet—and Maria in her bedchamber.